NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 Hot Tubs
 ~~~~~~~~

-A ``HotTubs/HotTub`` element can be specified; if not provided, a hot tub will not be modeled.
+Multiple ``HotTubs/HotTub`` elements can be specified; if none are provided, hot tubs will not be modeled.

 A ``HotTubPumps/HotTubPump`` element is required.
 The annual energy consumption of the hot tub pump (``Load[Units='kWh/year']/Value``) can be provided, otherwise they will be calculated using the following equation based on the BA HSP.